hongzhonglu/vivarium/doc/reference/glossary.rst

         for the proteins in the cytoplasm, another for the transcripts in the cytoplasm, and one for the transcripts in the nucleus.
         Each :term:`variable` must belong to exactly one store.

+    Template
+    Templates
+        A template describes a genetic element, its binding site, and the available downstream termination sites on genetic material.
+        A chromosome has operons as its templates which include sites for RNA binding and release.
+An mRNA transcript also has templates which describe where a ribosome can bind and will subsequently release the transcript.
+Templates are defined in :term:`template specifications`.

+    Template Specification
+    Template Specifications
+        Template specifications define :term:`templates` as
+        :py:class:`dict` objects with the following keys:

+        * **id** (:py:class:`str`): The template name.
+You SHOULD use the name of the associated operon or transcript.
+        * **position** (:py:class:`int`): The index in the genetic sequence of the start of the genetic element being described.
+          In a chromosome, for example, this would denote the start of the modeled operon's promoter.
+On mRNA transcripts (where we are describing how ribosomes bind), this SHOULD be set to ``0``.

+          .. todo:: Is position 0 or 1 indexed?

+        * **direction** (:py:class:`int`): ``1`` if the template should
+          be read in the forward direction, ``-1`` to proceed in the reverse direction.
+For mRNA transcripts, this SHOULD be ``1``.
+        * **sites** (:py:class:`list`): A list of binding sites.
+Each binding site is specified as a :py:class:`dict` with the following keys:

+            * **position** (:py:class:`int`): The offset in the sequence from the template *position* to the start of the binding site.
+This value is not currently used and MAY be set to 0.
+            * **length** (:py:class:`int`): The length, in base-pairs, of the binding site.
+This value is not currently used and MAY be set to 0.
+            * **thresholds** (:py:class:`list`): A list of tuples, each of which has a factor name as the first element and a concentration threshold as the second.
+When the concentration of the factor exceeds the threshold, the site will bind the factor.
+For example, in an operon the factor would be a transcription factor.

+        * **terminators** (:py:class:`list`): A list of terminators, which halt reading of the template.
+As such, which genes are encoded on a template depends on which terminator halts transcription or translation.
+Each terminator is specified as a :py:class:`dict` with the following keys:

+            * **position** (:py:class:`int`): The index in the genetic sequence of the terminator.
+            * **strength** (:py:class:`int`): The relative strength of the terminator.
+For example, if there remain two terminators ahead of RNA polymerase, the first of strength 3 and the second of strength 1, then there is a 75% chance that the polymerase will stop at the first terminator.
+If the polymerase does not stop, it is guaranteed to stop at the second terminator.
+            * **products** (:py:class:`list`): A list of the genes that will be transcribed or translated should transcription/translation halt at this terminator.

     Timepoint
     Timepoints